Costa Rican Sea Turtles

 The Research

-When the project began, and before the establishment of Parque Nacional Marino Las Baulas, almost all the leatherback nests laid within its boundaries were poached by humans who removed the eggs for consumption.
-Poaching was effectively eliminated in the early 1990s with the establishment of Parque Nacional Marino Las Baulas, but a number of other threats to the survival of the leatherback turtles have now arisen, including: incidental capture by commercial fisheries (Roe et al. 2014), boat strikes, predation of nests by invasive dogs and raccoons, and climate change (Santidrián Tomillo et al. 2012, Saba et al. 2012).
-In addition, leatherbacks frequently ingest plastic bags as they look deceptively like their main food sources: jellyfish.
-At this project, we continually strive to discover and implement new methods to eliminate and/or mitigate the threats faced by the leatherback turtles in the Eastern Pacific Ocean.
-Since 2010, we have expanded the scope of our program to also include the East Pacific green (Chelonia mydas) and olive ridley (Lepidochelys olivacea) turtles that nest alongside the leatherback turtles in Parque Nacional Marino Las Baulas.
+When the project began, and before the establishment of Las Baulas National Marine Park, almost all the leatherback nests laid on Playa Grande were poached by humans who removed the eggs for consumption.
+Poaching was effectively eliminated in the early 1990s with the establishment of Las Baulas National Marine Park, but a number of other threats to the survival of the leatherback turtles have now arisen, including incidental capture by commercial fisheries (Roe et al. 2014), boat strikes, predation of nests by invasive dogs and raccoons, and climate change (Santidrián Tomillo et al. 2012, Saba et al. 2012).
+In addition, leatherbacks frequently ingest plastic bags as they look deceptively like their main food source: jellyfish.
+On this project, researchers continually strive to discover and implement new methods to eliminate and/or mitigate the threats faced by the leatherback turtles in the Eastern Pacific Ocean.

 Research Aims